Not yet registered? Create a OverBlog!

 How does life insurance work?

-Life insurance is a long-term insurance cover where the insurance company promises to pay the insured’s policy beneficiaries a lump-sum of money after his death.
-The insured pays premiums for his dependencies so that the latter benefit from the policy after his death.
-Life insurance is categorised into term-life and permanent-life policies and this article explains how does life insurance work.
+Life insurance is a long-term insurance cover where the insurance company promises to pay the insured’s policy beneficiaries a lump-sum of money after his death. the insured pays premiums for his dependencies so that the latter benefit from the policy after his death. life insurance is categorised into term-life and permanent-life policies and this article explains how does life insurance work.